oscarsaleta/PBala/README.md

 ### v4.1.0 and above

- - Download the latest source <a href="https://github.com/oscarsaleta/PBala/archive/master.zip">here</a> (or `$wget https://github.com/oscarsaleta/PBala/archive/master.zip`),
+ - Download the latest source <a href="mat.uab.cat/~osr/downloads/pbala/source.tar.gz">here</a> (or `$wget mat.uab.cat/~osr/downloads/pbala/source.tar.gz`),
- - Extract it: `$unzip master.zip && cd PBala-master`,
+ - Extract it: `$unzip source.zip && cd pbala-{version}`, where `{version}` stands for the latest version,
  - Compile the code: `$./configure && make`,
  - Optionally, perform a system-wide install: `sudo make install`.

-**Notice**: if you cloned the repository instead of downloading the zipped source files, you may have problems with `make`, since GitHub does not respect the timestamps of the files when cloning.
+**Notice**: if you cloned the repository instead of downloading the source files, you may have problems with `make`, since GitHub does not respect the timestamps of the files when cloning.
 This can be solved by running `autoreconf -fi` before `./configure && make` (requires the package *autotools*).

 ### Versions older than v4.1.0
 The command `make` takes care of compilation (if all dependencies are satisfied, no checks performed).
 No system-wide installation supported for these older versions.

 ### Binary files

-Alternatively, you can download the tar.gz compressed binaries from the <a href="https://github.com/oscarsaleta/PBala/releases/latest">releases page</a> and check if they work on your system.
+Alternatively, you can download the tar.gz compressed binaries here <a href="mat.uab.cat/~osr/downloads/pbala/binaries.tar.gz"> and check if they work on your system.

 ## Documentation